MicrosoftDocs/SupportArticles-docs/support/dynamics-365/remote-assist/model-driven-app/troubleshoot-model-driven-app-installation.md

 ### Resolution

-Paid subscriptions of Dynamics 365 Remote Assist provide a default tenant entitlement of 10 GB of database capacity (if Dynamics 365 Remote Assist was your first Dynamics 365 subscription).
-See [new Dataverse storage capacity](/power-platform/admin/capacity-storage) for possible resolution.
+Paid subscriptions of Dynamics 365 Remote Assist provide a default tenant entitlement of 10 GB of database capacity (if Dynamics 365 Remote Assist is your first Dynamics 365 subscription).
+See [new Dataverse storage capacity](/power-platform/admin/capacity-storage) for possible resolutions.

 ## Symptoms 4: The Dynamics 365 Remote Assist app doesn't show up in the Power Platform admin center